skeoop/skeoop.github.io/Contact.md

 ---
 layout: page
-title: Contact
+title: How to Contact Instructor and TAs
-description: Contact Us
 ---

-### How to Contact Instructor and TAs

 **Instructor**:  James Brucker, CPE Room 417
 ```java